0install/docs/docs/specifications/capabilities.md

 ```

 `id`
 : An ID that uniquely identifies this AutoPlay handler within the feed.
-Also serves as a programmatic identifier within the desktop environment.
-In case of conflicts, the first AutoPlay handler listed with a specific ID will take precedence.
+Must be a [safe ID](#safe-id).

 `provider`
 : The name of the application as shown in the AutoPlay selection list.